-We hit up a section of the snake-like Sangre de Cristo Mountains this past weekend for a combo trail run/peak bagging jaunt.
+We headed up to Cotton Lake in the Sangre de Cristo Mountains this past weekend for a combo trail run/peak bagging jaunt.

 For background, we spent a weekend in the area last summer, exploring nearby Rito Alto and Wild Cherry creeks, running the valley trails and then climbing onto the broad ridges above them, tagging whatever summits were nearby.
 There were few people and lots of wildlife, in fact, Christy nearly ran right into an unsuspecting bear right on the trail.
 Because it was such a fun way to see a big new area, we decided to take a look at the map and find a new zone to go and explore.
 Maybe we would even see another bear.